adrianengkh/adrianengkh.github.io/_posts/2024-08-01-applied-data-science-project.md

 categories: ITD224
 ---
 ## Project Background
-Test fork of ITD214 Github template
+Test fork of ITD214 Github template - renamed to ITD224

 Provide an overview of your team's project business goals and objectives and state the objective that you are working on.